 - Ridge Park Charter Academy (MI): $5,147.05

 - Winterville Charter Academy (NC): $4,278.98

 - Vista Charter Academy (MI): $510.85

 - Bennett Venture Academy (OH): $80.00

 Additional NHA schools participating without reported totals include Andrew J. Brown (IN), Advantage (LA), Eagle Crest (MI), Emerson (OH), Greensboro (NC), Hamtramck (MI), Keystone (MI), Landmark (CO), Mountain View (CO), Pinnacle (OH), PreEminent (NC), Rolesville (NC), and Wake Forest (NC).

 About National Heritage Academies:

-NHA is a network of 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+NHA is a network of over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
 For more information, visit nhaschools.com.